Year of entry 2024

 Active research environments

-The Institute for Transport Studies was established as the UK’s first multi-disciplinary transport department, and we continue to lead the field with our research.
-Our reputation allows us to invest in world-class facilities and a variety of specialist software tools including those we’ve developed in-house such as SATURN, PLUTO, DRACULA, MARS and KonSULT.
+The Institute for Transport Studies was established as the UK’s first multidisciplinary transport department, and we continue to lead the field with our research.
+Our reputation allows us to invest in world-class facilities and a variety of specialist software tools including SATURN, DRACULA, the Propensity to Cycle Tool (PCT) and specialist open-source analysis packages such as AQEval for tracking the impact of Air Quality policies using R and the stplanr package for sustainable transport planning with R.

 Other study options